jeremynoesen/HardcoreLists/README.md

 3. Start or restart your server.

 ## Configuration
-The only configurable option the plugin has is located in `time.yml` and is used to adjust how long the PvP timer lasts; however, this should be changed with the command `hardcorelists timer set <time>` to avoid issues.
+The only configurable option the plugin has is located in `time.yml` and is used to adjust how long the PvP timer lasts; however, this should be changed with the command `hardcorelists timer <time>` to avoid issues.

 There is also `players.yml` which holds the lists of players and their current remaining PvP timer times.